antaresproject/docs/docs/getting_started/contributing.md

         </code>
     </pre>

-    > To keep code quality every merge to the app code will picked up [Travis CI](http://travis-ci.org/) for automated run unit tests and [Coveralls](https://coveralls.io/) service to verify code coverage.
+    **Please note:** To keep high code quality, every merge request will be picked up with [Travis CI](http://travis-ci.org/) for automated unit tests and [Coveralls](https://coveralls.io/) to verify code coverage.

 ## Code style

-If you want to create new pull-request it is good to keep to the guidelines described below.
+If you want to create a new pull request, please follow the guidelines described below regarding the code standard.
-We don't want to force you to use this code style for your application but remembering it, will reduce count of feedbacks before merge your pull request.
-Feel free to choose hat is better for you.
+We don't want to force you to use this code style for your own application/repository but following it, will reduce amount of feedbacks before merging your pull request.

 1. PHP Code Demarcation